 Likewise, we know that walking and cycling delivers a range of health benefits and that 25% of adults and 42% of children in Oxfordshire do not meet physical activity recommendations.
-Encouraging the use sustainable transport modes therefore remains essential to support important benefits in public health, climate change, air quality and environmental protection.
+Encouraging the use active and sustainable transport modes therefore remains essential to support important benefits to public health, climate change, air quality and environmental protection.